writeas/writefreely-api-docs/source/index.html.md

 ### Authentication

-This doesn't require [authentication](#authentication) except when retrieving a private collection.
+Collections can be retrieved without authentication.
+However, [authentication](#authentication) is required for retrieving a private collection or one with scheduled posts.

 ### Definition